almonit/almonit-plugin/README.md

 - npm build
 - npm start

-# TODO
+# Features
-Quite a lot!

-- plugin popup (after pressing plugin button in firefox bar)
-- custom error page (referring to ENS+IPFS websites index/search)
+- Plugin popup: helps you explore ENS+IPFS wbsites
-- Decentralization via randomality: the plugin will choose each time a random IPFS gateway (that's a way of avoiding everyone using the same IPFS gateway, which is centrazliation)
+- Decentralization via randomality: the plugin chooses each time a random IPFS gateway (that's a way of avoiding everyone using the same IPFS gateway, which is centrazliation).
-- redesign ugly theme
-- improve new ENS address bar
+- ENS address bar: allows you to navigate the ENS+IPFS ecosphere.
-- remove classic address bar in ENS websites
+- Settings page offers (almost) full customization.